GDxU/ypilot/README-yp.md

     Mapped

 Describes things that can be `read` as a map.
+For convenience the noun `Map` is also defined in base.yp, as `a Map is Mapped`, but `Map` isn't used in the JS code, only `Mapped`.

     Mobile